groundlight/python-sdk/docs/docs/building-applications/6-handling-errors.md

 ### Log Exceptions

-Log exceptions with appropriate log levels (e.g., error, warning, etc.) and include relevant context information.
-This will help you debug issues more effectively and monitor the health of your application.
+Log exceptions using appropriate log levels (e.g., error, warning) and include relevant context.
+This practice aids in effective debugging and monitoring application health.

 ### Implement Retry Logic

-When handling exceptions, implement retry logic with exponential backoff for transient errors, such as network issues or rate-limiting.
-This can help your application recover from temporary issues without manual intervention.
+Incorporate retry logic with exponential backoff for transient errors, such as network issues or rate limits.
+This strategy allows your application to recover from temporary problems automatically.

 ### Handle Exceptions Gracefully

-In addition to logging exceptions, handle them gracefully to ensure that your application remains functional despite errors.
-This might include displaying an error message to users or falling back to a default behavior.
+Ensure your application remains functional despite errors by handling exceptions gracefully.
+This might involve displaying user-friendly error messages or reverting to default behaviors.

 ### Test Your Error Handling